cyber-valley/cvland/pages/bootcamp.md

 - space for cool events developed by [[rockets]]
 - we are initiating a project for [[launching bootcamp]]
 - the following information is for customer development purposes
-	- max 21 participants: humans, kids, animals and robots are treated equal
+	- max 15 participants: humans, kids, animals and robots are treated equal
 	- ~5 hectares of space with 4 unique biomes
-	- 5 organized locations for tents
+	- 5 locations for camps
 	- we provide tents and food
 	- public facilities
 		- [[soft]]: space for events